DFHack/dfhack/docs/plugins/stonesense.rst

    An example of the yellow cubes.

-If you would like to help us in fixing this, please see the wiki page on `stonesense-art-guide`
+If you would like to help us in fixing this, please see the `stonesense-art-guide`

 Useful links
 ------------